 - offered assessment support (as required)

-All of the students have an appointed case manager who are teachers working within Special Education Services and are the appointed person to oversee the progress of the individual educational plans designed to meet the needs of each student.
+All of the students have an appointed case manager who are teachers working within Special Education Services and are the appointed person to oversee the progress of the Individual Educational Plans and Individual Support Plans designed to meet the needs of each student.
 Their role is to liaise with parents, the student, staff members and any other support personnel to discuss management strategies and goals for the students they are allocated.

 Learning Support Services